suxuekun/libpyiotcloud/_setup_devguide/README.md

 	3. GPIO
 		A. GET GPIOS                 get_gpios
+		   - gets enabled, direction and status of all 4 GPIO pins

 		B. GET GPIO PROPERTIES       get_gpio_prop
 		C. SET GPIO PROPERTIES       set_gpio_prop
+		   - if input pin, disable OUTPUT ENABLE pin
+		   - else if output pin, enable OUTPUT ENABLE pin and set output pin to inactive state (opposite of specified polarity)

 		D. ENABLE/DISABLE GPIO       enable_gpio
+		   - ENABLE:
+		     If INPUT
+		     - calls gpio_read() the creates a timer or interrupt timer if already in activation mode interrupt to wait to get to activation mode before create timer Else OUTPUT
+		     - if Level or Pulse mode, call gpio_write() and delayms() else if Clock, create a task that calls gpio_write() and delayms()
+		   - DISABLE:
+		     If INPUT
+		     - deletes timer and or interrupt
+		     Else OUTPUT
+		     - if Clock mode, delete the task

 		E. GET GPIO VOLTAGE          get_gpio_voltage
 		F. SET GPIO VOLTAGE          set_gpio_voltage